 Investor validation can be especially important if you are selling to business customers, he says.
 “Saying firm XYZ has funded us says that at least we were credible people — that someone had vetted us and confirmed that we know what we’re talking about.”

 Those selling to businesses might also feel more pressure to take money earlier, Wolfe says.
 “With B-to-Bs, you always need more upfront investment to build the product,” Wolfe says.
 “It’s not like you can build a demo and put it out there.
 A product a large enterprise wants to use needs scalability and a lot more features.”

-However, Wolfe notes, some SaaS companies have managed to bootstrap by tapping small-and medium-sized businesses first, and then moving up to bigger and bigger customers.
+However, Wolfe notes, some SaaS companies have managed to bootstrap by tapping small and medium-sized businesses first, then moving up to bigger and bigger customers.

 “If you think you can do it for three months, put in your three months and only then start looking for money, which is going to take some time,” Beebe says.